arnaudin/personal-homepage-v2-material/_posts/2015-01-06-autodesk-flow-design.markdown

   </div>
 </div>

-I provided design guidance, basic research, and usability evaluation for the Project Falcon MVP which was intended to be a flexible bare bones experiment.
-For example, the radial menu pictured here wasn't perfect on any one platform, but worked on all (mobile & desktop, touch & mouse).

-Once we found a market of interested users with Falcon, I served as design lead to prepare it for commercial release as Flow Design.
+Once we found market interest, I served as design lead to prepare Falcon for commercial release as Flow Design.
 Serious users were on Windows, so the first step was to redesign the UI for desktop usability.

 In addition to designing for the platform, the redesign provided an opportunity to eliminate unused features, emphasize top features, and optimize the workflow based on what we had learned from early adopters.